Dr Alexandra Metse

 BPsych (hons), PhD (clin psychol)

-Alex sees children, adolescents and adults in Subiaco & O'Connor
+Alex sees adolescents (15+) and adults via Telehealth Only.

 I primarily use Cognitive Behaviour Therapy (CBT) when assisting people with insomnia and poor sleep.
 I enjoy working with children, teenagers and adults to help them establish a healthy sleep pattern.
 This might involve establishing more helpful routines around sleep, implementing relaxation strategies, managing a busy mind, reducing stress, establishing a healthy life balance, or working to reduce nighttime fears.